Revolution of Dignity: 20 February

 At 00:35, Interfax reported that Yanukovych had declared 20 February a day of mourning for those killed in the clashes.

 Around 03:50, activists claimed that they had torn a shoulder patch from the uniform of a Russian Ministry of Internal Affairs (MVD) soldier during the clashes, brandishing the patch as alleged proof of Russian involvement.
 Protesters at Independence Square continued to hear gunshots, despite the ceasefire agreement.
 Around 04:20, five buses carrying protesters from Ivano-Frankivsk arrived.

 Each side blamed the other for igniting the deadly conflict.
-Yakymenko blamed Ukraine's current Euromaidan government, claiming they were responsible for hiring snipers on 20 February.
+SBU director Yakymenko blamed Ukraine's current Euromaidan government, claiming they were responsible for hiring snipers on 20 February.
 In a statement, the Presidential Administration of Ukraine claimed that the protesters had gone on the offensive: "They are working in organised groups.
 They are using firearms, including sniper rifles.
 They are shooting to kill," it said.
 Protesters accused the police of starting the conflict by throwing Molotov cocktails and improvised explosive devices.
 Opposition politician Klitschko issued a statement saying: "Armed thugs have been let loose in the streets to attack people and create an illusion that there is a confrontation between citizens."

+On the morning on 20 February, protesters advanced up Instytutska Street in a bid to push the Berkut away from Independence Square.
+They were led by activists with shields and helmets.
+The protesters were fired on by the retreating Berkut, as well as by snipers.
+Altogether, 48 protesters were killed or fatally wounded by gunfire.

-At 09:25, protesters pushed the Berkut back to the October Palace after security forces tried to set fire to Kyiv Conservatory, which was being used as a field hospital for wounded protesters.
+According to a UNIAN correspondent, there were more than 30,000 people on Independence Square.
+At 09:25, protesters had pushed the Berkut back to the October Palace after security forces tried to set fire to Kyiv Conservatory, which was being used as a field hospital for wounded protesters.
 At 09:32, it was announced that parliament would not convene.
 Euromaidan protesters marched on the police with shields and Molotov cocktails and forced them to retreat, thus regaining control of Independence Square and capturing up to 67 police officers.
 Around 10:49, law enforcement personnel were captured while sleeping in the Ukrainian House and during clashes on barricades near the October Palace.
 Many of the men were only 18 or 19 years old, were not trained, and were armed only with rubber truncheons.
 Those with minor injuries were treated by medics.
 The captured police were from Crimea, the central-eastern cities Dnipropetrovsk and Kryvyi Rih, and eastern Luhansk.
 Interior Troops soldiers, of whom almost 100 surrendered during the clashes (mostly conscripts aged 19–20), were held prisoner at the headquarters of the Energy Company of Ukraine and at the October Palace.